How to Build Business Credit If You Have Bad Personal Credit

 How to Build Business Credit :

 If you’re a new business owner and want to focus on establishing your business credit history, you’ve come to the right place.
-Here are some tips on how to build business credit, even if your personal finances aren’t steady.
+Here are some tips on building business credit, even if your personal finances aren’t steady.

 1. Establish an EIN